splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 AlwaysOn Profiling requires the Splunk HTTP Event Collector (HEC) exporter to send profiling data to Splunk Observability Cloud.
 The exporter is configured automatically for the Splunk OTel Collector version 0.44.0 and higher.
 If you're using a version of the Collector lower than 0.44.0, you might have to edit the configuration manually.

-.. note:: AlwaysOn Profiling requires the Splunk Distribution of OpenTelemetry Collector version 0.34 or higher.

 Check that you've activated AlwaysOn Profiling
 -------------------------------------------------

 Depending on the programming language, you can activate AlwaysOn Profiling by setting a system property, a function argument, or an environment variable.
 System properties and function arguments always take precedence.
-If the profiler is not enabled, Observability Cloud can't receive profiling data.
+If the profiler is not activated, Observability Cloud can't receive profiling data.

 To solve this issue, check that you've activated the profiler.
 See :ref:`profiling-setup-enable-profiler`.